Welcome to the blog!

 Accessibility isn’t just about meeting standards; it’s about meeting people where they are.
 Whether you’re a business owner, developer, or creative, accessibility helps everyone — it’s the foundation of a web that truly works for all.

-Cara Harpole, Web & Content Consultant | ADA-Compliant Design
+Cara Harpole, Web & Content Consultant

 Supporting our partners, supports this website